abhishekbhakat/cryptoraid/README.md

 - [ ] save previous wallet in a file and load if available
 - [ ] add beeper or text-to-speech after placing successfull orders
 - [ ] fix start with BUY paddle print
+- [ ] auto calc paddle 3 and process
+- [x] libasound2-dev for beeper and tidy for console